 When air travel was first initially opened to the public, passengers would dress up in their absolute best.
 During this golden age of air travel, the change to fly up in the sky was almost as exciting as the destination.
 Today, it is just another means to an end, but that doesn’t mean you should stop putting in effort to look good.
-It is no secret that we feel great about ourselves when we think we look great, which is why nailing your airport style should be a must on any stylish woman’s to-do list.
+It is no secret that we feel great about ourselves when we think we look great, which is why nailing your style choices when traveling from airports should be a must on any stylish woman’s to-do list.
 You don’t have to push through in a sweaty mess, by following this guide, you can get your airport style right the first time:

 Pack Smart for Easy Travel